High Pavement: 1500 to 1900

-It runs from the east end of St Mary's Churchyard to Weekday Cross.
 Around 1681 a row of houses was constructed on the south side of St Mary's Churchyard.
 They existed until they were pulled down around 1792 when the street was widened.
 A new wall was constructed along the south side of the churchyard.
+The Shire Hall was rebuilt between 1769 and 1772, with additions and further rebuildings up until 1879.
+From 1832 to 1865, public executions were held on the steps of the Shire Hall.
+With the introduction of Nottinghamshire County Council in 1889, the Shire Hall became the headquarters of that body.

-In 1799, the name of a portion of the street between Short Hill and St Mary's Gate was called "St Mary's Church Side".
-The name didn't take and was abandoned about 1815.
+The Blue Coat School was located on High Pavement from 1723 to 1853.
+In the Georgian era, High Pavement was one of the most fashionable places to live in Nottingham.
+In 1799, the name of a portion of the street between Short Hill and St Mary's Gate was called "St Mary's Church Side", but the name didn't take and was not used after about 1815.